plandes/flex-compile/README.md

   * Buffer New Mode: Compiler instance of `flex-compile-display-buffer-new-mode`.
   * Kill Buffer Clean: If non-nil kill the buffer on clean.
   * Output Clear: Whether or not to clear comint buffer after a compilation.
+  * Prompt Kill Repl Buffer: If non-`nil` then prompt to kill a REPL buffer on clean.
   * Start Directory: The directory for starting the compilation.

 ### Make

 This compiler invokes make as an asynchronous process in a buffer.
 The first target, `run` target, and `clean` target are invoked respectfully with *compile*, *run* and *clean* Emacs commands (see [usage](#usage)).

+When setting the configuration file the target property is unset.

 Properties:
   * Config File: The file to use for *configuring* the compiler.